kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 ## 0. Identify the queues available in your namespace

-Run the following command to list the Queues available in your namespace.
+Run the following command to list the `LocalQueues` available in your namespace.

 ```shell
 kubectl -n default get localqueues